alfredhunt/alfredhunt.github.io/README.md

 👋 Hi!
 I'm Alfred, an Experienced Software Engineer with a passion for creating elegant solutions using the latest technology.
 My journey began with C++, where my roots in programming took hold during my years at UMBC.
 Over time, I nurtured a deep appreciation for C#, a language I simply enjoy working with.
 I enjoy mastering new programming languages and technologies, believing that every challenge is a new learning opportunity.
 Writing software is an artform and I take pride in my ability to create sophisticated software solutions, leveraging my diverse background and expertise.

-🚀 Throughout my career, I've taken a special interst in being someone who enjoys streamlining processes.
+🚀 Throughout my career, I've taken a special interest in being someone who enjoys streamlining processes.
 I try to make day-to-day work life smoother and more efficient for everyone involved.
 It's this mindset that has driven me through a fulfilling journey in software development.

 🎓 I've always believed that learning is a lifelong journey and aspire to one day obtain a M.S. in Mathematics.